kettanaito/rettime/README.md

 # Emitter

+Yet another implementation of type-safe event emitter.
+This time, with a twist.

 ## Features

-- Event-based.
-Control event flow: Prevent default, stop propagation, cancel events.
+- **Event-based**.
+Control event flow: prevent defaults, stop propagation, cancel events.
+Something your common `Emitter` can't do.
-- Emitter-inspired.
+- **Emitter-inspired**.
 Emit event types and data, don't bother with creating `Event` instances.
-- Type-safe.
+A bit less verbosity than a common `EventTarget`.
+- **Type-safe**.
+Describe the exact event types and payloads accepted by the emitter.
+Never emit or listen to unknown events.
-- Convenience methods like `.emitAsPromise()` and `.emitAsGenerator()` to build more complex event-driven systems.
+- **Convenience methods** like `.emitAsPromise()` and `.emitAsGenerator()` to build more complex event-driven systems.
-- Tiny.
-Performant?
-I hope.
+- **Tiny**.
+Like, really tiny.

 ## API